Greece country brief

 Trade and Investment

 Greece is Australia's 70th largest merchandise trading partner.
-Two-way merchandise trade in 2011 totalled A$178 million; exports to Greece totalled A$29 million, while goods imported from Greece were worth A$149 million.
+Two-way merchandise trade in 2011-12, totalled $188 million; exports to Greece totalled $30 million, while goods imported from Greece were worth $158 million.
 Australia's major merchandise exports to Greece vary from year to year.
-In 2011, major exports to Greece included medicaments (including veterinary); raw hides and skins (excluding fur skins); non-ferrous waste and scrap; and pigments, paints and varnishes.
-Australia's major imports from Greece in 2011 included prepared or preserved vegetables; medicaments (including veterinary), aluminium, and cheese and curd.
+In 2011-12, major exports to Greece included manganese ores and concentrated; medicaments (including veterinary); non-ferrous waste; and artworks.
+Australia's major imports from Greece in 2011-12 included medicaments, vegetables, aluminium and rubber articles.
 Two-way services trade between Greece and Australia is heavily weighted in Greece's favour.
-Services exports from Australia were worth A$40 million in 2011, while services imports from Greece totalled A$350 million.
+Services exports from Australia were worth $48 million in 2011-12, while services imports from Greece totalled $307 million.
 Our services trade consists mainly of personal travel excluding education, government services and business-related travel.

 Australia and Greece signed a bilateral social security agreement in 2007 to provide improved social security protection to people who have lived and/or worked in both Australia and Greece.
 The social security agreement also exempts Australian employers from the need to provide Greece social security support for Australian employees sent temporarily to work in Greece, provided the employee remains covered in Australia by compulsory superannuation arrangements.
 Further information is available on the Australian Taxation Office website.